-We have been asked a few times “How did you get your Spanish Resident Visa?”
+We have been asked a few times “How do you apply for a Spanish Resident Visa?”
 Let me start by saying, it was not quick and easy.
 I know we applied specifically for Spain, but when researching other countries, the requirements were very similar.

 We have collected most of the info we have, all in one spot.
 Our 10 tips are still offered in this post.
+It is all free information to help you understan how to apply for a long-term Spanish resident visa, like the non-lucrative visa.
 We will help you plan and execute your Move to Spain, Just click on the image below.